-Since then, I've continued to explore Austin's cafe scene, paying attention to the location, design, accessibility of electric outlets, and food offerings as much as the coffee quality.
+Since 2016, I've continued to explore Austin's cafe scene, paying attention to the location, design, accessibility of electric outlets, and food offerings as much as the coffee quality.
 I'm a social coffee drinker and enjoy going to coffee shops for the whole experience, whether working alone, co-working, or catching up with friends.

 With all that in mind, I've compiled a list of the best coffee shops in Austin, organized by neighborhood.
 Click the link below to jump to that part of the list.